menaceonzenith/random-acts-of-pizza/README.md

 1. Used [PushShiftData API](https://github.com/pushshift/api) to grab the Submission IDs, Request Title, and Request Text (Body) of submissions from January 1, 2014 - August 13, 2020.
 Extracted out 58,541 extra submissions.
 2. Using [PRAW API](https://praw.readthedocs.io/en/latest/), find the most updated flairs by searching with the Submission IDs extracted from PushShiftData API.
 Cleaned up the dataframe by removing deleted posts, and flairs that were not designated as either being empty or 'Fulfilled'.
-3. Combined the extracted dataset with the Kaggle dataset and split into training and testing: training with 30,420 entries and testing with 8,227 entries.
+3. Combined the extracted dataset with the Kaggle dataset (used MongoDB to pull into Pandas DataFrame) and split into training and testing: training with 30,420 entries and testing with 8,227 entries.
 4. Pre-processed training dataset with [spaCy](https://spacy.io/usage/spacy-101) by removing stop words and lemmatization.
 5. Applied [VADER Sentiment Analysis](https://github.com/cjhutto/vaderSentiment) to add as extra feature for classification.
 6. Applied TF-IDF in combination with NMF to produce viable topics for different data splits: only received pizza, not received pizza, and a combined dataset.